 SocketLabs is used by many clients to perform email marketing.
 To ensure our platform maintains a very high reputation for the messages we send we have established strict limitations on the methods our customers are permitted to use for acquiring the addresses they contact for email marketing purposes.

-This article is specific to marketing email and will detail what address acquisition methods we find acceptable or unacceptable as dictated by our Acceptable Use Policy (AUP).
-This article is not intended to replace what is stated in our AUP, only to help explain it and in the event of any conflict between this article and the AUP, the AUP will supersede.
+This article is not intended to replace what is stated in our Acceptable Use Policy (AUP), only to help explain it and in the event of any conflict between this article and the AUP, the AUP will supersede.
 If you have questions over whether or not your address list is permitted to be contacted via SocketLabs, please email our support team.

 The following lists and methods of acquisition are unacceptable according to our AUP and as such they cannot be used with your SocketLabs account.
 Using any of the following methods or lists is not